Tummy Tuckconveniently located to serve Springfield MA

-Tummy tuck, or abdominoplasty, is a surgical procedure to remove excess skin and fatty tissue from the middle and lower abdomen and to tighten muscles of the abdominal wall.
-Abdominoplasty is not a surgical treatment for being overweight.
+Tummy tuck, or abdominoplasty, is a surgical procedure I perform to remove excess skin and fatty tissue from the middle and lower abdomen and to tighten muscles of the abdominal wall.
+During a tummy tuck the belly button is not removed, but it is floated using a small incision to free it from the surrounding skin.
+When skin above the belly button is pulled and trimmed to remove excess, I can create a new opening in the tightened skin to suture the belly button in place.
+This helps to insure that the position and shape of the belly button looks natural and proportional to the rest of the belly.
+A tummy tuck procedure is not a surgical treatment for being overweight.
 Obese individuals who intend to lose weight should postpone all forms of body contouring surgery until they have reached a stable weight.
-See our tummy tuck FAQs and photos

 Tummy Tuck FAQs